citp/privacy-policy-historical/s/st/sto/stockopedia.co.uk.md

-> *The following text is extracted and transformed from the stockopedia.co.uk privacy policy that was archived on 2009-09-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090925014202id_/http%3A//www.stockopedia.co.uk/legal/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stockopedia.co.uk privacy policy that was archived on 2010-05-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100516185417id_/http%3A//www.stockopedia.co.uk/page/privacy-policy) for the most accurate reproduction.*

-# PRIVACY POLICY | Privacy Policy : Page #132 | Stockopedia
+# Stockopedia | Stock Market Research Network

 Stockopedia ('we' or 'us') is committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.
 If you have any questions or concerns regarding this statement, you should contact us via email (admin @ stockopedia.co.uk).